Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: A recent characterization of path graphs

-In this section we introduce some results and notations of \cite{ab}, that give a new characterization of path graphs resumed in Theorem \ref{th:coloring}.
-Indirectly, the partion of $\Gamma_C$ given by \eqref{dgamma}, \eqref{dgammagamma'} and \eqref{dmathcal} allows us to efficently recognize directed path graphs too.
+In this section we introduce some results and notations in~\cite{ab}, that give a new characterization of path graphs presented in Theorem~\ref{th:coloring}.
+Indirectly, some of these results allow us to efficiently recognize directed path graphs too (see Section~\ref{section:algorithm_DPG} and Theorem~\ref{th:coloring_DPG}).

 For the following lemmata and discussions, let us fix a clique separator $C$ of $G$.
 We use round brackets to denote ordered sets.
 For $\ell\in \mathbb{N}$, we denote by $[\ell]$ the interval $\{1,\ldots,\ell\}$.